Rangga2205/balinese./README.md

 ![image](https://github.com/user-attachments/assets/63209c63-2028-49f5-9589-94adae21b514)

 ## 🔴 About
-**GodRock** is a **SideScroll** game made with **adventure concept** to add **strategy** and tactical skills to overcome obstacles and enemies in each stage.
-Players must make decisions about how the character **tactics** to overcome the existing obstacles.
-In this game, players or users are tasked with exploring the cave, while fighting the existing enemies until they reach the gate to continue the next stage.
-The diverse and challenging level design can keep players involved.
-Each stage has a uniqueness that makes exploration more interesting.
-Has more interesting sound and visual effects when players successfully pass obstacles to provide more satisfaction.
+**Balinese** is a **Visual Novel** game made with a story concept in Bali.
+Players can play and choose the plot in the story to build the story that has been created.
+In this game, taking the story theme of the old days in Bali.
+Diverse level designs and Backsound music that deepens the plot of the story.
+Each story has a uniqueness that makes it more interesting.
+Has more interesting sound and visual effects.

-This game is set in a cave, complete with traps and gates.
-Improve user performance, marked by the use of lighting techniques so that some items there look glowing.
-GodRock can be operated using an input device, keyboard.

-Checkpoint and Pause System Features.
-For example, if the player wants to stop for a moment, they can use the pause button and save player data when passing a checkpoint so they don't have to start over.
+This game is set in Bali Beach with System and Pause features.
+For example, if players want to pause, they can use the pause button so they don't miss the story

 ## ▶️ Video Gameplay
 <img src="https://github.com/user-attachments/assets/f88d9b82-f38a-48f8-bbac-da68856dfc09" width="350" height="200">